joshuamkite/self-study-tutorial-with-chatgpt/README.md

 ### 30 Days of Code

-These have all been attempted without the use of ChatGPT except where noted, e.g. to demonstrate an alternative to a working solution.
+An attempt to ensure a comprehensive covering of the basics which might otherwise be missed with simple exercises, e.g. classes.These have all been attempted without the use of ChatGPT except where noted, e.g. to demonstrate an alternative to a working solution.

 #### [datypes](./hackerrank/30-days-of-code/datypes)